qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 Time evolution of the Schrödinger equation
 ==========================================

-Arraylias provides a way to configure aliased modules for certain libraries, thereby eliminating the need for us to write separate code for each of them.

 In this tutorial, we will learn how to write generic code with examples of numerical computation by using `NumPy <https://numpy.org/>`_ and `JAX <https://github.com/google/jax>`_.
 We'll use a code example that employs the Runge-Kutta method to numerically simulate the matrix evolution of the Schrödinger equation.